maciejskorski/plantuml-docker/README.md

 # Summary

-This repo demonstrates a light docker able to run the diagramming tool [plantuml](http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000)
+This repo demonstrates a light docker able to run the popular Java diagramming tool [plantuml](http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000).

 # How to use

-TBD
+* Build the image or download from DockerHub
+* Run the image, and pay attention to the container id
+* Copy a sample plantuml diagram from the host to the running container, using the command `docker cp`.
+This shold look like `docker cp src/diagram.wsd 3689309baac3:/usr/local` where `3689309baac3` is the container ID.
+* Inside the container, run `plantuml diagram.wsd` to generate `diagram.png`
+* Copy the figure from the container to the host, e.g. `docker 3689309baac3:/usr/local/diagram.png .`

 # Note

-TBD